junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Starting with the darkness, then the lights from other dimensions start flashing in, like stars from other side of the curtain, then brighter than sunshine.

 It takes I-don't-know-how-long to find the words and thoughts again, find the pieces that belonged to me and put them together.
-It takes longer to see the lights, then see them growing, and even longer to realize what they are.
+It takes longer to see the lights, see them growing and glowing, and even longer to realize what they are.

 Prayers can't reach this dimension, yearnings do.
 The stronger the emotion, the brighter the lights.
-It starts with brightness of comets, on and off, flickering, blinking; then that of Mercury and Venus, as they're seen from Earth; soon as anchoring and pointy as Polaris in Ursa Minor, as bright and consistent as Orion and Perseus; then, it is supernova explosion.
+It starts with brightness of comets, on and off, flickering, blinking, flying by; then that of Mercury and Venus, as they're seen from Earth; soon as anchoring and pointy as Polaris in Ursa Minor, as bright and consistent as Orion and Perseus; then, it is supernova explosion.

 There is a similarity between here and the deep space in the more familiar dimension.

 It feels familiar.
 It feels home.

-It takes a while, but the realization finally dawns: Why are the lights so bright, so calling, so intense that I want nothing but staring into it, going after it, merging into it -- because it's beacon, sent by the one human being that anchors my existence, shines the way back.
+It takes a while, but the realization finally dawns: Why are the lights so bright, so calling, so intense that I want nothing but staring into it, going after it, merging into it -- because it is beacon, sent by the one human being that anchors my existence, shines the way back.
 It is Dean, calling for me.

 <br>